-AUTOMOBILE REPAIRS, MINOR: The replacement of any part or repair of any part that does not require removal of the engine head or pan, engine transmission or differential; incidental body and fender work, minor painting and upholstering service.
+AUTOMOBILE REPAIRS, MINOR: The replacement of any part or repair of any part that does not require removal of the engine head or pan, engine transmission or differential; incidental body and fender work, minor painting, vehicle steam cleaning, oil change and upholstering service.
 Above stated is applied to passenger automobiles and trucks not in excess of 7,000 pounds gross weight.